 “We’re documenting the ups, the downs, the hits and the misses.
-It’s all the real stuff that’s happening while I’m growing my businesses,” said Wahlberg in the press release.
+It’s all the real stuff that’s happening while I’m growing my businesses,” said Wahlberg.
 “We’re pulling back the curtain and hopefully it’s an opportunity to inspire other entrepreneurs.”

 The series is being produced by Unrealistic Ideas, which was founded by Wahlbery, Stephen Levinson and Archie Gips.
 The trio will all serve as exectuive producers alongside Liz Bronstein.